andreaslyn/verification-with-foundry/README.md

 3. A Foundry handler contract
 4. A Foundry invariant test contract

-For a medium sized contract ~500 lines of code, the process takes approximately 5 days to complete.
-The output of the process is a contract property specification together with a rigorous test implementation.
+For a medium sized contract ~500 lines of code without complex dependencies, the process takes approximately 5 days to complete.
+The output of the process is a contract property specification together with a test suite.

-Typically the time needed to complete a step increases with the amount of errors that are identified during the step.
-Errors are normally identified in each step, and errors of increasing complexity as the step number increases.
+Typically complex contract dependencies increase the time need to complete the process.
+The time needed to complete a step tends increase with the amount of errors that are identified during the step.
+Errors are can be identified in each step, and errors of increasing complexity as the step number increases.

 The following 4 subsections detail the steps one by one.